TanishkThoria/Hugo-Programmer/docs/home.md

-# Welcome to the hugo-coder docs!
+# Welcome to the Hugo-Programmer docs!

 ## Basic Usage